simonesestito/shops-queue-php/README.md

 ### User

-A user is required to sign up to use the platform.
+A user must sign up to use the platform.

 He can discover all the shops nearby which use this system to manage queues.
 Of course, shops can be found by their name or address too.